Expand your art making through textiles practices that range from hand-spinning wool to the newest in digital

 First-year students are admitted directly to the textiles concentration upon admittance to the BFA program in art.

 Graduates leave the program, with the technical skills they gained, prepared to pursue a diverse range of professional careers reflecting the breadth of the textiles field.
-Utilizing the technical skills gained, they have established careers in design, as varied as working in industry creating commercial items to setting up boutique studios for the creation of one-of-a-kind fabrics for garments and interiors.
+Some have established careers in design, in settings as varied as working in industry creating commercial items to setting up boutique studios for the creation of one-of-a-kind fabrics for garments and interiors.
 Others have chosen to pursue graduate degrees in art or design or in fields adjacent to textiles such as business or technology.
 Graduates continue to develop their art practice once leaving ASU, with outcomes that range from continued personal explorations to professional gallery exhibitions.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: